inner-clarity/InnerSight/docs/analisis_psicologico_apropiado_v2.md

 - **Neurological regulation:** Mechanisms to balance differences in sensory and motor processing
 - **Neurodevelopmental adaptations:** Patterns that emerge to maintain neurological homeostasis

-These adaptations, while they may seem unconventional from an external perspective, frequently represent creative and functional solutions that allow the individual to maintain emotional stability and social functioning.
+These adaptations, while they may seem unconventional from an external perspective ([P.T.S.D.](https://inner-clarity.github.io/ClearPath/en/prenc)), frequently represent creative and functional solutions that allow the individual to maintain emotional stability and social functioning.

 ### Neurological Formation and Neurodevelopment